Arthur Gore, 9th Earl of Arran

 Arthur Desmond Colquhoun Gore, 9th Earl of Arran (born 14 July 1938), styled Viscount Sudley between 1958 and 1983, is a British peer and Lord Temporal in the House of Lords, sitting with the Conservative Party.

 Early life

 Lord Arran was born in Westminster, the eldest son of The 8th Earl of Arran and the former Fiona Colquhoun, first daughter of Sir Iain Colquhoun of Luss, 7th Baronet.
 He was educated at Eton College and Balliol College, Oxford.

 Career

 He served in the Grenadier Guards, gaining the rank of second lieutenant.
 He was the assistant manager of the Daily Mail, then assistant general manager of the Daily Express and the Sunday Express in the 1970s.
 He was a director of Waterstone's (1984–87).

-He succeeded as 9th Earl of Arran of the Arran Islands on 23 February 1983, upon the death of his father.
+He succeeded as 9th Earl of Arran of the Aran Islands on 23 February 1983, upon the death of his father.
 In the Lords, Lord Arran has played an active role for the Conservative Party, serving in several junior ministerial roles.